Animals In the Library (adopted April 27, 1989; revised February 23, 2012 & May 5, 2016)

 Local and representative national newspapers are purchased within budget and space limitations.
 Microform files of newspapers are acquired as funding allows.

-In accordance with Ohio Revised Code Section 149.432, effective October 5, 2000, library records and customer information (as defined in Ohio Revised Code Section 149.432) are confidential.
-However, library records or customer information will be released in the following situations:
+In accordance with Ohio Revised Code Section 149.432, library records and customer information (as defined in Ohio Revised Code Section 149.432) are confidential.
+However, library records or patron information will be released in the following situations:

 Adopted March 31, 1997

 Revised January 25, 2001, August 22, 2002, September 27, 2007, May 24, 2012